alex-james-vukovity/react-file-structure/README.md

 Consider creating sub-folders when a folder reaches nine or more files.

 Psychologists believe that humans start to struggle when the number of adjacent interesting things exceeds nine.
 So when a folder has nine or more files, it may be time to create subfolders.
-(I don't know if this is true btw about humans but a number has to be picked so might as well be nine)
+(I don't know if this is true about humans but a number has to be picked so might as well be nine)

 Use dots to separate the descriptive name from the type.